pyado — Python bindings for the Azure DevOps REST API

 Further reading

-• [Full usage guide][usage] — every domain with detailed examples
+• [Full usage guide][usage] — every domain with detailed examples including the raw API

 • API reference — auto-generated from docstrings